UMGAD: Unsupervised Multiplex Graph Anomaly Detection: Introduction

-This work makes the following contributions: \begin{itemize} \item We propose a novel unsupervised multiplex graph anomaly detection method that emphasizes the importance of constructing and exploiting different interactions between nodes and addresses the problem of unsupervised anomaly detection in multiplex heterogeneous graphs. \item We design an effective method for selecting appropriate anomaly score thresholds in the real unsupervised scenario without involving the ground truth by performing anomaly information extraction on both the original- and the augmented-view graphs. \item We conduct extensive experiments on two datasets with injected anomalies and two with real anomalies to demonstrate the superiority of our proposed method.
-Experiment results show that \model achieves 13.48\%, and 11.68\% average improvement in terms of AUC and macro-F1 across four datasets compared to SOTA baselines. \end{itemize}
+This work makes the following contributions: \begin{itemize}[leftmargin=*] \item We propose a novel unsupervised multiplex graph anomaly detection method named UMGAD that emphasizes the importance of constructing and exploiting different interactions between nodes and addresses the UGAD problem in multiplex heterogeneous graphs. \item We design an effective method for selecting appropriate anomaly score thresholds in the real unsupervised scenario without involving the ground truth by performing anomaly information extraction on both the original- and the augmented-view graphs. \item We conduct extensive experiments on datasets with both injected and real anomalies to demonstrate the superiority and efficiency of our proposed method.
+Experiment results show that \model achieves 12.25\%, and 11.29\% average improvement in terms of AUC and Macro-F1 across six datasets compared to SOTA baselines. \end{itemize}